Skip to main content

 What you will study

-The Master of Counselling has 10 core units and two placement units.
+The Master of Counselling comprises 10 core units and two placement units.

 • Counselling Theory and Approaches